MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-setup-document-send-profiles.md

 ---
 title: Set Up Preferred Methods of Sending Sales Documents | Microsoft Docs
-description: Describes how to set up each customer’s preferred method of sending sales documents, for example, email, PDF, electronic document, and so on.
+description: Describes how to set up each customer's preferred method of sending sales documents, for example, email, PDF, electronic document, and so on.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP